 This program is the concluding event of the RR.Memorial Forum and is convened by Brook Andrew, the Chief Investigator of the Australian Research Council project ‘Representation, Remembrance and the Memorial’ with mentoring by Professor Marcia Langton and research assistance by Dr Jessica Neath.

-Includes an optional tour of Colony: Australia 1770–1861 and Colony: Frontier Wars from 11.00am – 12.00pm with NGV curators Judith Ryan, Myles Russell-Cook.
+Includes an optional tour of Colony: Australia 1770–1861 and Colony: Frontier Wars from 11.00am – 12.00pm with NGV curators Judith Ryan and Myles Russell-Cook.
 Please meet at the exhibition entrance at NGV Australia at 10.45am.

 12.30–12.45pm: Welcome To Country

 N’arweet Carolyn Briggs, Boon Wurrung elder and Founder, Boon Wurrung Foundation

 Prof Annie E. Coombes, Professor and Founding Director, Peltz Gallery and Professor of Material and Visual Culture, University of London

 2.30–3.30pm: Truth Telling — Displaying and Interpreting Trauma

 Given the current demand for truth-telling of Australia’s frontier histories, this panel ponders the importance of local and global truth-telling of historical knowledges around trauma.
 What form can truth-telling can take?
 Particularly for young people who inherit these legacies, how can we introduce these histories?
 What can we learn from international educational programs regarding traumatic histories?

 Brook Andrew, Wiradjuri artist